kiknag/file-upload-node/README.md

-# File uploading with Node.js and Express
+# File upload with Node.js and Express

 Packages used: